 Remember, that in the event of an employee causing loss to his employer or 3rd party because of fraud or dishonesty, the Company or business may still be considered vicariously liable for the actions of its employee.

-A. Once a month, a statement of expenses should be sent to the individual making the claim, and ask them to confirm what the expense was for;
+- Once a month, a statement of expenses should be sent to the individual making the claim, and ask them to confirm what the expense was for;

-B. That explanation should be compared to diary entries for meetings, follow-up emails confirming a good lunchroom dinner, or breakfast.
+- compare explanations with diary entries for meetings, follow-up emails confirming a good lunchroom dinner, or breakfast.
 Where there are inconsistencies, there may be a perfectly good explanation.
 Await an explanation before casting aspersions;

-C. Are there duplication of claims for expenses in the same month?
+- Are there duplication of claims for expenses in the same month?
 Filling of petrol in more than one car in a household?
 Check dates of intervals of filling and re-filling.
 Again, there may be a reasonable explanation if there was significant driving, but diary entries should be compared.

-D. How about restaurant or other entertainment expenses?
+- How about restaurant or other entertainment expenses?
 When did the meal or entertainment take place?
 If on a weekend, was that employee really working to make such a claim?
 Was the claim for the bill high?
 Expensive?
 How many people ate or drank?

-E. Hotels?
+- Hotels?
 Necessary expense?
 Where was the hotel?
 Who stayed there?
 Why?